scottaroberts/DBO/README.md

   - `dollars = points × syminfo.pointvalue × |qty|`
   - `net = dollars − strategy.closedtrades.commission(i)`

-Note:
-- If you configure commissions/slippage in the strategy settings UI, those values will be reflected via TradingView’s closed-trade prices and `commission(i)`.

 ### Trade limit
 - `tradeLimit` counts **sets** (Long+Short bracket placements), not individual fills.
 - The bot will not arm a new set once `lastIssuedTradeNumber >= tradeLimit`.